GoogleCloudPlatform/deploystack/README.md

 	* Secrets - Cloud Secret Manager

-All of these will spin up configured in a 3 tier application that delievers a TODO app to show all of these pieces working together.
+All of these will spin up configured in a 3 tier application that delievers a todo app to show all of these pieces working together.
 ```
 ![UI for Project Selector](assets/ui_header.png)